 But in a complaint last year, the SEC called Fallcatcher’s claims “fraudulent” and also noted that Ford had previously been convicted of mortgage fraud under another name, Cleothus Lefty Jackson.

 Diamond’s District Court order, dated Nov.
 12, sets up a “Fair Fund” to return Fallcatcher’s remaining money and additional sums to investors, administered by national accounting firm Miller Kaplan Arase LLP.
-According to a court-approved distribution plan, it has so far collected nearly half of what investors put into Fallcatcher, for future distribution.
+According to a court-approved distribution plan, it has so far collected nearly half of what investors put into Fallcatcher, to give it back to them.

 The fund is authorized to collect: